Whatapalaver/100_Days_of_Code/README.md

 ## Log

+### R3D12
+I feel a little blown by the wind at the moment.
+Everytime I see a new company that I am interested in, I shift my focus to their current stack.
+It's a bit like the early days of dabbling with coding when I spent most of my time wondering which language I should start with.
+At least today I have made some good progress with Ruby on Rails and spent more time focussing on the frontend than I typically have done so far on the journey.
+I have a neat little app set up that I styled using Google's Materialize (anything to avoid Bootstrap!) and also tried out haml instead of erb for templating.

 ### R3D10
 I've been going loopy with Google Scripts and have now had to fathom a way to export a single sheet to PDF without the need to hide the other sheets.
 That has led me to the Google Sheets API and a rather neat way to convert a Blob to a PDF.
 I've set up a new Gist for all things [Google Sheet to PDF Export...](https://gist.github.com/Whatapalaver/4db56950daf84cf1dd2c4765a540e17f)
 Also having fun with Ruby.pow(2) - I feel like a superhero.